books art blog bio visits calendar media freebies etc.

 Preparing Your School:

-— Visit dulemba.com to download coloring pages you can use to decorate in anticipation of e’s visit!
-Set up a display of e’s books in the library and/or on a billboard near the entrance to your school.
+— Set up a display of e’s books in the library and/or on a billboard near the entrance to your school.
 Send an announcement home to the parents.
 Promotional materials such as a list of e's books, their covers, and a photo can be downloaded at her MEDIA PAGE.

 — Order books!
-Six weeks before e's visit, customize and send home a book order form (200kb .pdf) with your students to make the visit a personal experience.
+Six weeks before e's visit, customize and send home a book order form with your students to make the visit a personal experience.

 Metro Atlanta schools order books through Little Shop of Stories in Decatur, Georgia